 Aid Station 11 volunteers

-Thank you for your interest in volunteering with the 2014 Bank of America Chicago Marathon!
+Thank you for your interest in volunteering with the 2015 Bank of America Chicago Marathon!
 Volunteers at Aid Station 11 distribute water and Gatorade to marathon participants, as well as assist with the set-up and clean-up of the aid station.
-Please take a few minutes to review this webpage as well as our Volunteer Guidelines before registering to volunteer.
-We hope to see you on October 12!
+Please take a few minutes to review this webpage as well as our volunteer guidelines before registering to volunteer.
+We hope to see you on October 11!

 Aid Station 11 is located on Ogden Avenue between Van Buren Street and Jackson Boulevard.

-If you are ready to register, please review our Volunteer Guidelines and click on your group’s name to access volunteer registration.
-All volunteers must register by Monday October 6, or they will not be allowed to volunteer with the event.
-Visit the Volunteer Registration FAQ’s for registration assistance.
+If you are ready to register, please review our volunteer guidelines and click on your group’s name to access volunteer registration.
+All volunteers must register by Monday October 5, or they will not be allowed to volunteer with the event.
+Visit the volunteer registration FAQ’s for registration assistance.

 Aid Station 11 is easily accessible by public transportation.
 We encourage volunteers and race participants to take public transportation for a greener Chicago, and ease race day congestion.
 Please visit transitchicago.com for CTA train (“L”) or bus service and metrarail.com for Metra train service and to view re-route notices.